thanapatkit/-GCP-List-All-Subnet/README.md

 Before running the script, please make sure that you have enabled 'Compute Engine API' in your projects.

 ## Features
-1. Get information about VPC Network on GCP under your permissions.
+1. Get information about VPC Network includes allocating IP for services private connection on GCP projects under your permissions.
 2. Export as csv file.

 ## Least Privilege